opengeospatial/ets-csw202/README.md

 ## More Information

-Visit the [website](http://cite.opengeospatial.org/) to get more information
+Visit the [CITE website](http://cite.opengeospatial.org/) to get more information about the CITE program and tools.